-We went on to consider standard SAE quality metrics, along with the auto-interpretability AUROC for Pythia models with between 70M and 6.9B parameters.
-As above, we broadly found that the randomly initialized and re-randomized models (Figure~\ref{fig:all_metrics} blue, green, orange lines) were more similar to the trained model (Figure~\ref{fig:all_metrics} gray lines) than to our control (Figure~\ref{fig:all_metrics} black lines).
+We considered standard SAE evaluation metrics alongside the auto-interpretability AUROC for Pythia models with between 70M and 6.9B parameters.
+As above, we broadly found that the randomly initialized and re-randomized models (Figure~\ref{fig:all_metrics}; blue, green, orange lines) were more similar to the trained model (Figure~\ref{fig:all_metrics}; gray lines) than to our control (Figure~\ref{fig:all_metrics}; black lines).

-Notably, the cosine similarity and explained variance are often far lower for the random control than the other models, and its reconstruction errors tend to increase across layers while the remaining variants decrease.
+Notably, the cosine similarity between the original activation and the SAE reconstruction and explained variance are often far lower for the random control than the other models, and its reconstruction errors tend to increase across layers while the remaining variants decrease.
 For the random control, this can perhaps be explained by the fact that a Gaussian is the highest entropy distribution with fixed mean and variance \citep{jaynes2003probability}; we speculate that Gaussian vectors are the `least structured', in some sense, and thus hardest for SAEs to reconstruct.
 As Gaussian-distributed activations are propagated through successive layers, we would expect the activations to become less Gaussian and perhaps more `sparse', i.e., easier to reconstruct (Section~\ref{sec:toy_models}).

 Interestingly, the randomized variants (blue and orange lines) are more similar to the trained model than the variant at initialization (green line).
 This is especially evident if we look at the $L^1$ norm values in larger models.
 We speculate that this pattern arises because parameter norms may differ greatly between a trained model and its state at initialization.
 In contrast, our randomization procedure was specifically designed to preserve parameter norms with respect to the trained model.
 The scale of parameters at different layers may be important, e.g., to control the growth of activations as they progress through the residual stream \citep{liu-etal-2020-understanding}.
 In the AUROC plots, we find that for all but the control variant, AUROC increases with model size.
-We speculate that features become more specific as the size of the SAEs increases: in smaller SAEs, each latent has to explain more of the input, making classification tasks easier.
+We speculate that features become more specific as SAE size increases: in smaller SAEs, each latent must explain more of the input, making classification tasks easier for larger SAEs.